Dial A Counsellor

 Anxiety and Panic Attacks

 Some people have a long history of difficulty in facing particular situations.
 They worry too much, and they know that they do.
 Over the years this starts to restrict their lives and has a big impact on their close relationships.
 Some develop panic attacks for no apparent reason.
 Counselling can help people work to understand their anxiety and panic, and find inner strength to cope and change.
+Helping You Understand and Reduce Your Anxiety with CBT A PDF self-help booklet.

 Assertiveness and Confidence